 Advice Along the Way

 As a freelance writer you may work by yourself, but as a member of NWU, you are not alone.
-Our community of more than 1,300 freelance writers is a major benefit in itself.
+Our community of freelance writers is a major benefit in itself.
 From advice on how to better market your writing, to tips on negotiating contracts, to job leads, members share experiences and expertise at events and membership meetings at the chapter level and through genre-specific e-mail discussion lists.

 Traveling to promote your work